karsv/internetshop/README.md

 Change a path in internetshop.src.main.resources.log4j.properties.
 It has to reach your logFile.

-Optionally, use internetshop.controller.InjectDataController, if you want to initialize any models at the app.

 Be careful the foreign key option for order_id at the order_item table is cascade on delete.

 Run the project.